Andrew Henderson

 • Proof of income (exact amount unspecified)

-• Proof of being an employee/business owner
+• Proof of being self-employed/business owner

 • Medical and travel insurance policy